fetchai/uAgents/integrations/tg/README.md

 # Telegram Agent

-The Telegram Agent is a Python agent that serves as an intermediary between other agents in your system and a Telegram bot for sending and receiving messages.
+The Telegram Agent is a Python agent that serves as an intermediary between other agents in your system and a Telegram bot for sending messages.

 ## Prerequisites